autobrr/autobrr.com/docs/filters/freeleech.md

 To check if you can filter for freeleech, we have put together a list for you to see if you can filter for freeleech.
 Indexers under the Freeleech category only support the freeleech switch in autobrr.
-Whereas indexers under the freeleech percent category support values in the freeleech percent field
+Whereas indexers under the freeleech percent category support values in the freeleech percent field.
-and the freeleech switch - in case the release is 100% freeleech.

 ## Freeleech
 - AlphaRatio